draelos/draelos.github.io/_pages/about.md

 ---

 I am a postdoc in the Pearson Lab at Duke University studying machine learning and statistical techniques to facilitate real-time analysis of neural data.
-I am interested broadly in the design and construction of new measurement and analysis methods.
+I am interested broadly in the design and construction of new measurement and analysis methods in the streaming setting.

-**I am on the job market this year, looking for tenure-track positions in neuroscience, biomedical engineering, or physics.**
+**I am starting my own lab at the University of Michigan in January 2023.
+I will be recruiting for my lab soon - feel free to reach out if you are interested!**

 I studied both physics and computer science as an undergraduate at NC State University.
 Following my love of understanding complex networks, I then did an electrical & computer engineering masters and physics PhD at Duke University, focusing on low temperature quantum transport.
 After graduation, I shifted focus to a field with even more complicated systems to detangle: neuroscience.